Canon 5DS R vs D30

 The Canon 5DS R has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 5DS R writes its imaging data to Compact Flash or SDXC cards, while the Canon D30 uses Compact Flash cards.
+The 5DS R writes its imaging data to Compact Flash or SDXC cards, while the D30 uses Compact Flash cards.
 The 5DS R features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Canon D30 only has one slot.
+In contrast, the D30 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5DS R and Canon EOS-D30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.